kaistAI/Janus/README.md

 accelerate launch -m axolotl.cli.train <PARENT_DIR>/janus-7b-orpo.yaml
 ```

-We train our DPO model from a Janus 7B checkpoint, Janus* 7B, that is only trained on one-third of the SFT dataset, i.e., include only 1 of the 3 system message variants for each instruction: [Multifaceted-Collection-SFT-65k](https://huggingface.co/datasets/kaist-ai/Multifaceted-Collection-SFT-65k).
+We train our DPO model from a Janus 7B checkpoint, Janus* 7B, that is only trained on one-third of the SFT dataset, i.e., include only 1 of the 3 system message variants for each instruction: [Multifaceted Collection small](https://huggingface.co/datasets/kaist-ai/Multifaceted-Collection-small).

 To train Janus+DPO 7B,
 first train Janus* 7B: